-Research has shown that student achievement increases when parents are actively engaged in children's education (Henderson and Mapp, 2002).
-This will be closely tied to culturally relevant pedagogy provide at Valley Elementary School #6 with the active participation of teachers, parents and community members.
-The school will work with parents and community partners to craft a holistic approach to education, to better serve Latino and lowincome families.
-It will incorporate Central American/Latino history, culture, and issues such as the Central American Diaspora and the U.S. Latino experience into the curriculum (ELA, social studies, math, science) to reflect that enrolled families are majority Latino.
+YPI will provide a full-service community schools model.
+Research details parameters of what defines full-service community schools (Benson & Harkavy, 2001; Dryfoos, 1994; Dryfoos, 2002).
+This will be closely tied to culturally relevant pedagogy provide at Valley Elementary School #8 with the active participation of teachers, parents and community members.
+The school will work with parents and community partners to craft a holistic approach to education, to better serve Latino and low-income families.
+It will incorporate Central American/Latino history, culture, and issues such as the Central American Diaspora and the U.S. Latino experience into the curriculum (ELA, social studies, math, science) to reflect that the enrolled families are majority Latino.
 Students will directly interact with their surrounding community in service learning projects in the Social Justice Academy, for example.
 The development of themes in the two SLCs is directly related to interests of teachers and parents as expressed in community meetings and feedback during the Public School Choice process.
-These themes and all culturally relevant pedagogy will be constantly reviewed by the entire school community each year, and revised to better meet the educational needs of students, based on opinions of families involved with the school.
+These themes and all culturally relevant pedagogy will be constantly reviewed by the entire school community each year, and revised to better meet the educational needs of students.